End-face mechanical seal: Secondary sealing elements

 Secondary sealing elements are gaskets which provide sealing between the seal ring and shaft (or housing) and the mating ring and shaft (or housing).
 Typical secondary sealing elements include O-rings, wedges or rubber diaphragms.
 The secondary sealing elements (there may be a number of them) are not rotating relative to one another.
 The secondary sealing element for the mating ring is always static axially (although it may be rotating).
 Secondary sealing elements for the seal ring are described as being either pusher or non-pusher in the axial direction.
 The term pusher is applied to secondary seals that must be pushed back and forth by the movement of the shaft or primary ring whereas non-pusher secondary seals are static and associated with bellows seal rings.

 Springs

 In order to keep the primary sealing surfaces in intimate contact, an actuating force is required.
 This actuating force is provided by a spring.
 In conjunction with the spring, axial forces may also be provided by the pressure of the sealed fluid acting on the seal ring.
 Many different types of springs are used in mechanical seals: single spring, multiple springs, wave springs, and metal bellows.

-Hardware
+Encasing

-The term "hardware" is used to describe various devices which hold the other components together in the desired relationship.
+The term "Encasing" is used to describe various devices which hold the other components together in the desired relationship.
 For example, a retainer might be used to package the seal ring, secondary sealing element and springs into a single unit.
-Another example of hardware is the drive mechanism which is necessary to prevent axial and rotational slippage of the seal on the shaft.
+Another example of encasing is the drive mechanism which is necessary to prevent axial and rotational slippage of the seal on the shaft.